-In the following Dropout & Graduation Rates table, 2008-09 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
-2006-07 was the first year that dropout rates were derived from actual student-level data reported to the state by the school district.
-Dropout rates were calculated using the one-year rate formula: adjusted grades 9-12 dropouts/grades 9-12 enrollment)100.
-Detailed information about dropout rates and graduation rates can be found on the DataQuest Web page at http://dq.cde.ca.gov/dataquest/.
+In the following Dropout & Graduation Rates table, 2009-10 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
+Detailed information about dropout rates and graduation rates can be found on the DataQuest web page at http://dq.cde.ca.gov/dataquest/.